ryqndev/boba-watch/simple-privacy-policy.md

 we may deem interesting to our users.
 All data we collect and use later on is anonymized and does not lead back to individual users.

+### Delete your account

+If you want to delete your account and also remove all user data, please send an email to ryanqyang@gmail.com with the email/login method you used to signup.

 ### One last informal note from the creator:
 I originally made Boba Watch because I wanted to keep track of my own boba spending.
 As